Ukrainian Halloween or Veles night

 Veles night rites and divination

-1. Veles night is a mysterious time, so people believed that their wishes could be fulfilled this night.
+1. Veles night is a mysterious time, so Slavic women and men believed that their wishes could be fulfilled this night.
 They wrote them on a piece of paper and put it under the pillow before bedtime saying the words: "A dark night, I curse you to help me.
-Veles, work hard and give me what I desire."
+Veles, work hard, and give me what I desire."

 3. The ritual for prosperity was also quite popular.
-People had to collect all the trifle in a purse and give it to the poor saying prior "Let my money help everyone who needs them.
+Ukrainian girls and men had to collect all the trifles in a purse and give it to the poor saying prior "Let my money help everyone who needs them.
 Let them turn around and return to me with abundance".

 4. Our ancestors also believed that this night you could get answers to the most difficult questions.
 To do this, one had to name the deceased relative and appeal to him: "Today you come to this world to advise me.
 Tell me how to complete the task."